 We have left the email address field optional, however if you do leave your email address, this will only be used to contact you to let you know if Cary has chosen your letter to be part of the publication.

 We have a ZERO spam policy and your email will NOT be used for any other form of contact whatsoever.

 By sending us your letters from the heart, you agree to be part of one of Cary’s next publications and grant us full permission to use your letter(s).
 You may submit as many letters as you wish.

 Thank you for taking part, but please note that we reserve the right to edit your I never got the chance to tell you letter for any spelling and/or grammatical errors.
-Feel free to contact us at virtual precision or contact Cary anytime if you need any help or advice, or simply login to leave a comment below.

 We look forward to reading your letters.